-The following rubric will be used to determine a passing grade on the comprehensive exam:

-Pass: The student demonstrates satisfactory knowledge of all three elements below.
+The following rubric will be used to determine a passing grade on the comprehensive exam: Pass: The student demonstrates satisfactory knowledge of all three of the four elements below.
 Fail: The student demonstrates satisfactory knowledge of two or fewer of the elements below.